Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Introduction

-Adversarial attacks were originally designed for unimodal scenarios, where only a single data modality is considered \cite{szegedy2014intriguing,zhang2021proactive,madry2018towards}.
-Recently, several studies have begun exploring specific multimodal tasks, e.g., image-text retrieval \cite{zhang2023proactive,zhang2021privacy}, and visual question answering \cite{yin2024vqattack}.
-These methods typically rely on task-specific losses or model outputs and thus are not directly applicable to VLP models.
-For example, Zhang \textit{et al.} \cite{zhang2023proactive,zhang2021privacy} propose to learn adversarial perturbations by enlarging the similarity between clean and adversarial data guided by a similarity matrix.
-Yin \textit{et al.} \cite{yin2024vqattack} introduce a masked answer anti-recovery to prevent models from recovering the correct answer tokens for each masked text.
-Current methods for VLP attacks mainly concentrate on features that are independent of specific tasks and output, i.e., enlarging the feature distance between adversarial data and original data to break the cross-modal alignments \cite{zhang2022towards}.
-Further, Lu \textit{et al.} \cite{lu2023set,zhang2025maa} increase data diversity to better exploit cross-modal interactions, thereby promoting the transferability of perturbations.
-However, these methods customize adversarial perturbations for each sample based on specific characteristics of each sample.
-Sample-wise approaches have to learn adversarial perturbations for new data from scratch, resulting in significant computational overhead.
+Adversarial attacks are originally developed for unimodal settings, where only a single data modality is considered \cite{szegedy2014intriguing,zhang2021proactive,madry2018towards}.
+Recent work has explored attacks on specific multimodal tasks, such as image–text retrieval \cite{zhang2023proactive,zhang2021privacy,zhang2021high,zhang2021aggregation} and visual question answering \cite{yin2024vqattack}.
+These approaches typically rely on task-specific losses or model outputs, limiting their applicability to task-agnostic VLP models.
+Current VLP attack methods focus on features that are independent of specific tasks and output, i.e., enlarging the feature distance between adversarial data and original data to break cross-modal alignments.
+However, current methods \cite{zhang2022towards,lu2023set,zhang2025maa} generally customize adversarial perturbations for each sample based on individual characteristics.
+These sample-wise approaches have to learn adversarial perturbations for new data from scratch, resulting in significant computational overhead.
 This would significantly deter their applications from large-scale cases.
-Zhou \textit{et al.} \cite{zhou2023advclip,zhang2024universal} make early attempts to learn universal adversarial attacks for the image modality.
-However, the method in \cite{zhou2023advclip} is restricted to specific models, and neither work exploits text-based attacks, which could further enhance adversarial effectiveness.
-Fang \textit{et al.} \cite{fang2025one} consider both image and text universal attacks, where the text-side attacks are implemented through word substitutions.
-These substitutions are obtained by first learning adversarial embeddings and then searching the corpus for words that are semantically aligned with these embeddings.
-However, this method requires access to a predefined word library, and the mismatch between the learned adversarial embeddings and their final token-level realizations can weaken the attack effectiveness.
-In addition, these methods do not consider the characteristics of different tasks, thus limiting the transferability.